zhouzhoutu/Marknote/README.md

 ### 2. Adding Annotations

 - Select any text on the webpage with your mouse
-- The selected text will be automatically highlighted
+- Selected text will be automatically highlighted
 - Click the highlighted text again to remove the highlight
 - All highlighted content will appear in the side panel